MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-mobile.md

 - **type**: Source table of the event
 - **name**: Name of the scenario tracked by the event
 - **success**: Result of the scenario tracked by the event (values SUCCESS or FAILURE)
 - **duration**: Scenario duration in milliseconds.
-Duration may include long periods of time when the app is inactive
+Duration may include long periods of time when the app is inactive.
 - **FailureType**: Defines type of sync failure
 - **ErrorCode**: Error Code generated upon sync failure.
 See [error code mapping table](#Error_Code_mapping).
 - **operation_Id**: Unique identifier for the session